 Always tell your health care provider what drugs you are taking, even drugs, supplements, or herbs you bought without a prescription.
 Also tell your doctor if you have any drug allergies or if you have had bleeding problems in the past.

 Several days before surgery, adults may be asked to stop taking aspirin or other drugs that affect blood clotting.
 These include ibuprofen (Motrin, Advil), naproxen (Naprosyn, Aleve), some herbal supplements, and others.

 You or your child may be asked to stop eating and drinking at least 6 hours before the procedure.

-Take the medicines your doctor told you take with a small sip of water.
+Take the medicines you have been told to take with a small sip of water.

 After the Procedure

-Patients usually recover quickly.
-Most can go home a few hours after surgery.
-Children should take it easy and rest more than usual the first few days after surgery.
-Normal activity can usually start again in about 4 to 7 days.
+Recovery is quick in most cases.
+Most people can go home a few hours after surgery.
+Children should limit activity and get extra rest in the first few days after surgery.
+In most cases, normal activity can start again in about 4 to 7 days.

 Barthold JS.
 Abnormalities of the testes and scrotum andtheir surgical management.In: Wein AJ, ed.
 Campbell-Walsh Urology.
 10th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 132.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 132.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.